 8 Guidelines to Follow For Applying Herbicides To Dormant, Warm-Season Turf

-- Assess your warm-season turf’s dormancy.
+Assess your warm-season turf’s dormancy.
 What is your turfgrass’s current level of dormancy?
 Is it just going into dormancy?
 Is it in full of dormancy, or is it coming out?
 You don’t want to spray herbicides on warm-season turf that is going into dormancy or coming out.
 Warm-season turf is sensitive to herbicides, especially during those transition periods.
-Delayed green-up, injury, and possibly turf loss can be observed during spring transition if the turfgrass is not in full dormancy.
+If the turfgrass plant is not in full dormancy during the application, delayed green-up, injury, and even death could be witnessed during the spring transition.

-- Use a tracker dye or foam marketing system to ensure that you’re applying the chemical accurately and evenly.
-A tracker dye, like Super Signal Blue from Precision Laboratories, will ensure no areas are missed or double sprayed.
-The tracker dye also alerts your crew and others to where the non-selective herbicide was sprayed, so they won’t walk or drive across these areas and track herbicide.
+Use a tracker dye or foam marketing system to ensure that you’re applying the chemical accurately and evenly.
+Tracker dyes, like Super Signal Blue from Precision Laboratories, will ensure no areas are missed or double sprayed.
+The tracker dye also alerts your crew and others to where the non-selective herbicide was sprayed, so they won’t walk or drive across these areas and track the herbicide.
 Tracker dyes typically dissipate within a week or so.

-- Put an adjuvant in your tank.
-Adjuvants, like Border 2.0 and Chem-Stik LpH from Precision Laboratories, will allow you to control the droplet size and manage drift.
+Put an adjuvant in your tank.
+Adjuvants, like Border 2.0 and Chem-Stik LpH from Precision Laboratories, will help control the droplet size and manage drift.
 This allows your non-selective herbicide to attach more uniformly to your target species and improves the overall performance of the herbicide.

-- Add pre-emergent herbicide, like Oxidiazon or Prodiamine, to your tank, especially if your planning on doing spilt apps.
+Add pre-emergent herbicide, like oxadiazon or prodiamine, to your tank, especially if your planning on doing spilt apps.
 You can think of this as “killing two birds with one stone.”
 You’ll save labor, your equipment, and fuel usage.
-The pre-emergent will not break down until microbial activity increases, so make good use of your tank-mix options.
+The pre-emergent will not break down until microbial activity increases.
+So, make use of your tank mix options.
 One great option is Armortech Kade.

 Be cautious and patient during these applications!
 The cold temps can increase the time it takes for the herbicide to take effect.